thunderz99/java-cosmos/docs/find-with-join.md

   // Sort the matched documents by a specific field, e.g., creationDate in descending order {
     $sort: {
-      creationDate: -1  // Change this field as needed for sorting }
+      id: -1  // Change this field as needed for sorting }
   },
   // Skip a certain number of documents
   {
-    $skip: 10  // Change the number as needed to skip that many documents },
+    $skip: 0  // Change the number as needed to skip that many documents },
   // Limit the number of documents returned
   {
-    $limit: 5  // Change the number as needed to limit the results },
+    $limit: 10  // Change the number as needed to limit the results },
   // Project the original structure and use $filter to get the matched elements {